elotroalex/chiens/_texts/translation.md

 - {:.sp} The Messenger.

 - {:.pr} Let's see, Toussaint, you lost the battle.
-You are defeated: there is no dishonor to recognize it.
+You are defeated: there is no dishonor in recognizing it.

 - {:.sp} Toussaint.

 - Toussaint is conquered; the spirit of Toussaint is not.
 - He still animates thousands of wills
-- Do you see the hills bloated with the menace of rough-skinned men?
+- Do you see the hills bloated with the menace of rough-necked men?
 - The revolt ... my sons, these are my sons.

 - {:.sp} The Messenger.

-- {:.i2} Your childish imaginations make me smile with pity.
+- {:.i2} Your childish imagination is quite touching.
 - Your sons.
-Naive old man.
+Naive old fool.
-- and your son agrees with us, that it would be unforgivable
-- if you added theft to your crimes.
+- Your son actually agrees with us that it would be unforgivable if you added theft to your crimes.

 ---